vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 [CLever](https://clever.aladdin.club/#/clever) enables leverage farming through the use of a yield-bearing asset (TKN) or its derivative by allowing users to borrow its future yield in the form of clevTKN.
 ClevTKN can be redeemed for TKN using the [Furnace](https://clever.aladdin.club/#/furnace) or exchanged in a liquidity pool ([Curve](https://curve.fi/#/ethereum/pools/factory-v2-209/deposit) & [Balancer](https://app.balancer.fi/#/ethereum/pool/0x69671c808c8f1c1490a4c9e0145884dfb5631378000200000000000000000392)).
 The system considers clevTKN to be equivalent to the collateral (TKN), so it carries no risk of liquidation and does not require a price oracle.
 To leverage farm, a user can deposit TKNs in a strategy vault, borrow clevTKN, swap it for TKN, and repeat the process.

-Depositors can borrow up to 50% of their collateral value.
-If borrowers choose to repay their debt before future yields are earned, a **5% repayment fee** will be applied.
+Depositors can borrow up to 50% of their CVX in clevCVX or up to 30% of their USD Concentrator LP as clevUSD.
+If borrowers choose to repay their debt before future yields are earned, a repayment fee will be applied (Currently 5% for clevCVX and .5% for clevUSD).
 In the case of CVX, depositors must make an unlock request to withdraw their deposit.
 CVX is locked in 16-week epochs as vlCVX for yield generation purposes, so the withdrawal processing duration depends on the remaining lock time.

 ## CLEV and veCLEV